merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Adding average nucleotide identity

 The pangenome tells us about the similarities and dissimilarities between those genomes given the amino acid sequences of open reading frames we identified within each one of them.
 We could also compare them to each other by computing the average nucleotide identity between them.
-Anvi'o comes with a program to do that, which uses [PyANI by Pritchard et al.](https://github.com/widdowquinn/pyani) to pairwise align DNA sequences between genomes to estimate similarities between them.
+Anvi'o comes with a {% include PROGRAM name="anvi-compute-genome-similarity" text="program" %} to do that, which uses [PyANI by Pritchard et al.](https://github.com/widdowquinn/pyani) to pairwise align DNA sequences between genomes to estimate similarities between them.
 [See this tutorial for details]({% post_url anvio/2016-11-08-pangenomics-v2 %}#computing-the-average-nucleotide-identity-for-genomes).

 We can compute average nucleotide identity among our genomes, and add them to the pan database the following way: